VHDPlus/vhdplus-website/docs/community/motor.md

 ### Electronics

-Connect the VHDPlus Core, Shield, Motor and Level Shifter extensions together like that:
+Connect the Core, Shield, Motor and Level Shifter extensions together like that:
 ![Motor connect](/img/community/VHDPlus_Motor.JPG)

 The standard motors with encoder can be connected directly to the Motor Extension.